cloudera-labs/hms-mirror/README.md

 ### Logs

-There is a running log of the process in `$HOME/.hms-mirror/logs/hms-mirror.log`.
-Review this for details or issues of the running process.
+There is a running log of the process in `$HOME/.hms-mirror/logs/hms-mirror.log.`  Review this for details or issues of the running process.

 ## Strategies

 ### Schema Only and DUMP

-Transfer the schema only, replace the location with the RIGHT clusters location namespace and maintain the relative path.
+Transfer the schema only, replace the location with the RIGHT clusters location namespace, and maintain the relative path.

-The data is transferred by an external process, like 'distcp'.
+The data is transferred by an external process, like 'distcp.'

-The DUMP strategy is like SCHEMA_ONLY, it just doesn't require the RIGHT cluster to be connected.
-Although, it does require the following settings for the RIGHT cluster to make the right adjustments:
+The DUMP strategy is like SCHEMA_ONLY; it just doesn't require the RIGHT cluster to be connected.
+Although, it does need the following settings for the RIGHT cluster to make the proper adjustments:
 ```
 legacyHive
 hcfsNamespace
 hiveServer2 -> partitionDiscovery
 ```

-When the option `-ma` (migrate acid) is specified, the ACID schema's will be migrated/dumped as well.
-It is VERY important to know that the data for ACID tables can NOT be simply copied from one clusters hive instance to another.
-The data needs to be extracted to a none ACID table then use an external table definition to read and INSERT the data into the new ACID table on the RIGHT cluster.
+When the option `-ma` (migrate acid) is specified, the ACID schema's will be migrated/dumped.
+It is essential to know that the data for ACID tables can NOT simply be copied from one clusters hive instance to another.
+The data needs to be extracted to a none ACID table, then use an external table definition to read and INSERT the data into the new ACID table on the RIGHT cluster.
 For those that insist on trying to simply copy the data.... you've been warned ;).

 With the DUMP strategy, you'll have a 'translated' (for legacy hive) table DDL that can be run on the new cluster independently.